juanvillacortac/cavestory-clone/README.md

-# WIP: Cave Story SDL clone
+# WIP: A SDL Cave Story clone
 To compile, you must satisfy the following dependencies:

  - Boost C++ library (libboost-dev).